 Focus your energy on strategies that are working

 You don’t have to do what everyone else is doing.
-Study your analytics to see your main traffic drivers, and focus on your energy on these areas.
+Study your analytics to see your main traffic drivers, and focus your energy on these areas.